apmuthu/FA24extensions/Extensions/rep_route_deliveries/README.md

 ## Known Limitations
 - Only one trip is supported, the locations have to connect by roadway.
 You couldnt route deliveries in france and england at the same time.
-- Doesn't support Shippers ie. Drivers.
-FrontAcconting core needs a small change I have submitted to the github mirror repo
+- Needs update to a FrontAccounting core function to support filter by shippers ie. Drivers.
+FrontAcconting core needs a small change.
+You can find it in my FA repo.
+Hope it will be added soon.
+I have submitted to the github mirror.
 - Doesn't support more than one shipping location (home point) This would be nice to add.